 Rick received his Bachelors degree in Accounting and his Masters in Public Administration degree from Western Michigan University.
 He is an active member of the Western Michigan Chapter of the Healthcare Financial Management Association, having served as the Chapter Treasurer and as a member of the Board.
 In addition, he is a member of the American Institute of Certified Public Accountants, Michigan Association of Certified Public Accountants and the American College of Healthcare Executives.

 Julie offers the clients of The Rybar Group a range of expertise in the area of Professional Service Documentation, Coding and Reimbursement in both the ambulatory and inpatient settings.
-As the Lead Physician Services Consultant in our Data Integrity and Compliance Department, Julie brings over ten years of results-driven leadership experience and a high level of technical knowledge to the clients ranging from primary care to a variety of surgical specialties and nearly everything in between.
+As the Director of Physician Services in our Data Integrity and Compliance Department, Julie brings over ten years of results-driven leadership experience and a high level of technical knowledge to the clients ranging from primary care to a variety of surgical specialties and nearly everything in between.

 Julie has worked as a Professional Coding and Documentation Auditor and Educator for a variety of provider types, including private practices, teaching facilities, and hospital based practices, in several states and with a variety of payers.
 Julie’s experience includes coding inpatient, outpatient and surgical procedures.
 By partnering with physicians and their staff, Julie assists with documentation needs, including providing training on how to apply coding and reimbursement guidelines to documentation, how to simplify documentation to meet both clinical and coding needs, appropriate coding practices and ways to achieve optimal reimbursement and compliance.
 She is well-versed in teaching physician guidelines, billing for Advanced Practice Providers (APPs), and incident to requirements, as well as performing audits to assess for compliance with all applicable guidelines and regulations and for reimbursement opportunities.